XcalableMP/manual/en/tutorial-global.rst

 Data Mapping
 -------------------------------------------------------
-The user use the nodes, template, distribute, and align directive to specify data mappong among nodes.
+The user use the nodes, template, distribute, and align directives to specify data mappong among nodes.
-Directives start with "#pragma xmp" in XMP/C, and "!$xmp" in XMP/Fortran.
+XMP directives start with "#pragma xmp" in XMP/C, and "!$xmp" in XMP/Fortran.

 * XMP/C Program (incomplete)